anandu06dev/ng4StarterKit/README.md

 ## Object-Oriented Design

 Although functional programming has gained a strong foothold in front-end development in recent years, a consistent object-oriented approach is better suited for Angular projects.
+Object-Oriented Design enables us to approach a more human-readable code base, where the UL (Ubiquitous language) can help to design the right taxonomy and data types.

 **» Applying SOLID principles**<br/>